nikita-skobov/my_blog/blog-renderer/BLOG.md

 ## My Custom Blog Renderer

+I wrote a set of blog rendering and publishing scripts that allow me to write blogs in Markdown format, and publish them with a click of a button.
-I know there's a variety of publishing software out there that do what my custom solution does and more, but I wanted a couple specific things, and I thought the best way (and most fun way) would be to make my own solution.
-Here's what I wanted my blog renderer to be able to do:
+I know there's a variety of publishing software out there that do similar things, but I wanted a couple specific features, and I thought the best way (and most fun way) would be to make my own solution.
+Here's what I wanted the blog renderer to be able to do:

 - [X] Blog posts written and rendered via GitHub flavored Markdown
-- [X] Blog posts get published after they get comitted to my monorepo
+- [X] Blog posts are published after they are comitted to my monorepo
+- [X] Automatically fill in the date/contact information
+- [ ] Ability to sort/filter blog posts by category
 - [ ] Custom Markdown plugins for things I want to add in the future
-    - [ ] collapsable code sections
+    - [ ] Collapsable code sections
-    - [ ] easy format directory structures
+    - [ ] Easy format directory structures
-- [ ] Highlighting like Medium has

-The most important parts being the first two.
-The reason I came up with these specifications is because when I write code in my monorepo, sometimes I find solutions to particular problems, and I want to document my solution **in the directory where it is most relevant.** And the best way that I know of to write a somewhat nice-looking file is via Markdown.

-##### There are two parts to my blog renderer:
+The first two points are the most important.
+The first is important because Markdown allows me to easily write nicely styled pages.
+And the idea behind the second point is that when I write code in my monorepo, **I want to document solutions closest to where they are relevant**.

+##### How it works

+The blog renderer has two main parts

-- The rendering script that takes a BLOG.md file and outputs a blog.html
+- The rendering script that takes a `BLOG.md` file and outputs a `blog.html`
-- The update script that finds all BLOG.md files that have changed since the last commit.
+- The update script that finds all `BLOG.md` files that have changed since the last commit.

 The rendering script is not all that interesting.
 If I break it down into pseudo code it looks something like this: